Tekkud/Custom_Agentic_Pipeline/README.md

   * Only most recent structure updates included
   * Debugger removes closed bug reports and provides new report each iteration, old report is cleared
   * KV cache is unloaded only once per iteration
     * *Note: Inter-cycle cache clearing is done via ring buffer write pointer reset, which is not stable under certain contexts, such as flash attention.
-    It is used to increase the speed of context transition overhead in the target environment ensure your environment supports this feature before utilizing*
+    It is used to increase the speed of context transition overhead in the target environment.
+    Ensure your environment supports this feature before utilizing*